gumnutdev/docs/docs/components/react.md

 configureGumnut({
   projectId: "your-project-id-here",
-  localDevKey: "...", // get this from dashboard during local dev only });
+  localDevKey: "...", // get this from API Keys in dashboard during local dev only });
 ```

 Alternatively, you can also expose the environment variables `GUMNUT_PROJECT_ID` and `GUMNUT_LOCAL_DEV_KEY` though your dev environment.
-This might be safer than specifying this in code, as your `localDevKey` gives dangerous levels of access to your project.
+This might be safer than specifying this in code, as your `localDevKey` gives dangerous levels of access to your project during testing.

 ### 2. Call `useGumnutDoc`